Design and Implementation of a UDP-Based Command Interface for the INO ICAL Experiment: HPCI in mini-ICAL

-Mini-ICAL~\cite{d}, located at the IICHEP Transit Campus in Madurai, Tamil Nadu, India, serves as a prototype for the proposed ICAL.
-Mini-ICAL is a scaled down version, approximately 1/600th the size of ICAL.
+mini-ICAL~\cite{mical}, located at the IICHEP Transit Campus in Madurai, Tamil Nadu, India, serves as a prototype for the proposed ICAL. mini-ICAL is a scaled down version, approximately 1/600th the size of ICAL.
 It consists of 11 layers of iron plates with each layer housing two RPCs and their respective electronics in each slot.
-One of the objectives of Mini-ICAL is to address engineering challenges particularly in the context of data acquisition and detector performance in the stray magnetic field of ICAL.
+One of the objectives of mini-ICAL is to address engineering challenges particularly in the context of data acquisition and detector performance in the stray magnetic field of ICAL.

 RPC-DAQ is strategically positioned to acquire and process data from the detectors.
-These modules receive power, Ethernet connectivity, global clock signals and triggers from the Back-end ~\cite{e}.
+These modules receive power, Ethernet connectivity, global clock signals and triggers from the Back-end ~\cite{mical}.
 To facilitate communication and networking a 24-port 10Gbit Ethernet Switch operates as an L1 Network Switch, establishing a local area network (LAN).
-Additionally, Mini-ICAL integrates various subsystems and servers into this LAN, connecting them via another L2 switch.
-The heart of Mini-ICAL's data acquisition system lies in its Run control software shown in Figure~\ref{fig:8} which uses HPCI for efficient command server to the RPC-DAQs and subsystems.
-This software controls various components of Mini-ICAL by distributing commands and managing command logs, retransmissions and error detection.
+Additionally, mini-ICAL integrates various subsystems and servers into this LAN, connecting them via another L2 switch.
+The heart of mini-ICAL data acquisition system lies in its Run control software which uses HPCI for efficient command control to the RPC-DAQs and subsystems.
+Figure~\ref{fig:7} shows the Run Control Graphical User Interface (GUI), which provides a user-friendly layout with dedicated tabs for configuration and control.
+This software controls various components of mini-ICAL by distributing commands and managing command logs, retransmissions and error detection.
 The run control software comprises two windows or tabs.
 One window allows for the modification of network and detector configurations, while the other controls the run start stop sequence and display of useful data.
 Command acknowledgments are highlighted using color coding where green denotes success, and red indicates failure.
 A run console is included, where the software logs and displays details of each command execution.
-After its first installation in 2018 the run control software is being used for day to day data taking in Mini-ICAL.
-Throughout this period, several key issues were identified and addressed, particularly adjustments made to acknowledgment timeouts to enhance the software's performance.
+After its first installation in 2018 the run control software is being used for day by day data taking in mini-ICAL.
+Throughout this period, several key issues were identified and addressed, particularly adjustments made to acknowledgment timeouts to enhance the software performance.